 Business Customs

 French is the official language of Côte d’Ivoire.
-Business correspondence, catalogues, and advertising materials prepared in French are essential to being readily understood by potential partners and buyers.
+Business correspondence, catalogs, and advertising materials should be prepared in French for clarity and accessibility.
+Business cards, or “cartes de visite,” are widely used, and U.S. businesspeople typically translate their titles and company names into French.

 Travel Advisory